 Years passed by and our cat Sophie kept wheezing after drinking water, but again, not all the time.
 When she did, it was right after drinking, with a minute duration or so, and once the wheezing ended she would be back to being a totally normal cat.
 Watching our cat looking so OK after each attack, back to her business like nothing even happened, (plus the Vet telling us about this “idiosyncrasy” thing) we never gave a thought about this being a problem.

 Wheezing but no water drinking being involved

-Things changed this year when our cat started wheezing without water drinking being involved.
+Things changed this year when our cat started wheezing without drinking water.
 One time she was just sitting on the couch and started doing it.
 This behavior was rare though, about twice a month.
 However, I started thinking a lot about it and connecting the dots that maybe the issue was not as trivial as we were told.

 My cat during a coughing episode after drinking water

 Two things that made me suspect the wheezing was a health issue:

 - When I rescued Sophie as a kitten she had watery eyes that I healed with proper treatment.
 The probable cause of it was the feline herpes virus.
 Sophie was cured of this watery eyes condition and the virus was put on “stand by” mode, but I kept thinking that this fact could have been playing a role in the wheezing.

 - My cat always seemed to gasp after running a lot when playing.
 I thought this was not normal.
 A couple of times she even had her mouth open when breathing after running a lot.
 After thinking all these things, we took her to the Vet.

 The cause behind my cat coughing when drinking water